Bizarra: Pre-Crisis

-Bizarro-Wonder Woman is first shown as a member of the Bizarro Justice League team of social misfit heroes that inhabit Bizarro World.
+Bizarro-Wonder Woman is first shown as a member of the Bizarro Justice League team of social misfit heroes from Bizarro World.
 Their home base is an abandoned submarine at the bottom of the sea.
 The team consists of Bizarro, Bizarro Wonder Woman, Bizarro Yellow Lantern, Bizarro Aquaman, and Bizarro Hawkman.
-Batzarro had left the team to form the superhero group "The Insiders", a Bizarro version of the Outsiders team.
+Batzarro had left the team to form the Insiders, a counterpart of the Outsiders.

-In the story, Bizarro is bored being able to defeat his fellow Justice League members so he creates a Bizarro version of the villain Amazo.
-Amazo steals the powers of the Justice League, including Wonder Woman, and helpfully gives them to ordinary citizens of Bizarro World.
-After realizing the folly of his actions, Bizarro convinces Bizarro Amazo to return the powers to the proper persons.
+Bizarro is bored being able to defeat his fellow Justice League members so he creates a Bizarro version of Amazo.
+Amazo steals the powers of the Justice League, including Wonder Woman, and gives them to the civilians of Bizarro World.
+After realizing the folly of his actions, Bizarro convinces Amazo to return the powers to the proper persons.

 Post-Crisis

 In 1985, DC Comics introduced a storyline titled Crisis on Infinite Earths.
 That company-wide story arc erased the established history of almost all DC Comic's characters.
-Bizarra was then re-introduced as part of an all new Bizarro Justice League team (which included Bizarro, Batzarro, Bizarro Flash, Bizarro Hawkgirl, and Bizarro Yellow Lantern).
-They live on the cube-shaped planet Htrae which is populated entirely with Bizarro-type humans.
-At one point, Bizarro Hawkgirl tied up Bizarra (in that story referred to as "Wonder Woman") with her own lasso.
-It was explained that Bizarra's lasso had the ability to force anyone tied by it to tell only lies.
-Bizarra seemed to be romantically interested in Bizarro but the feeling was not shared as Bizarro was in love with his world's version of Lois Lane only.
-During the storyline, it was shown that due to exposure to Htrae's blue sun, Bizarro gained the ability to create new Bizarro life-forms.
-Whether Bizarra was created by Bizarro or was a pre-existing character is unclear.
+Bizarra was reintroduced in Action Comics (2007) is re-introduced as part of the Bizarro Justice League.
+The League live on the cube-shaped planet Htrae, which is populated entirely with Bizarro-type humans.
+Bizarra's lasso has the ability to force anyone tied by it to tell only lies.
+Bizarra is romantically interested in Bizarro, but her feelings go unrequited, as Bizarro is only in love with Lois Lane.

-Bizarra is later shown to be working for the villain Monarch.
-She, along with several other variant super-heroes, torture Tracer mercilessly.
-Bizarra ends the battle by hanging Tracer with her lasso from a fire escape by his neck.